{{flagHref}}

 Description

-Lutetium is the heaviest and hardest rare earth element.
-It is used in cancer treatment, PET scanning and in glass with a high refractive index.
+Lutetium is the heaviest and hardest of the rare earth elements, valued because of its unique properties in both scientific and industrial applications.
+It is applied in cancer treatment, PET scanners, high-refractive-index glass, and more.

 Introduction to the Element